Billionaire Profile

 Founded OpenEvidence

-An AI company whose medical search engine is used by doctors for clinical decision support.
+An AI company for medical search and clinical decision support.

 Philanthropy & Social Impact